-1. Slavery is certainly a social evil and contrary to the first of four divine institutions.
-The United States permitted slave trading until January of 1863 when Abraham Lincoln issued the emancipation proclamation.
+4. The United States permitted slave trading until January of 1863 when Abraham Lincoln issued the emancipation proclamation.

-2. This was almost two years after the beginning of the Civil War in fulfillment of a threat to release all slaves by proclamation should the southern states not return to the union.
+4.1 This was almost two years after the beginning of the Civil War in fulfillment of a threat to release all slaves by proclamation should the southern states not return to the union.

-3. A threat to free all slaves was issued by President Lincoln in September 1862 and fulfilled on January 1, 1863.
-Slave trading continued until a block-cade successfully put an end to this social evil.
+4.2 The threat was issued by President Lincoln in September 1862 and fulfilled on January 1, 1863.